joshua-mo-143/piratelang/README.md

 - [ ] Write a standard library
 - [ ] Write a web server using Piratelang
 - [ ] (Github-based) Package management

-## Language Quirks
-- It's currently recommended to put all of your functions at the top and then execution should either be in a different file or at the bottom of the file.